lightbend-labs/lightbend-emoji/README.md

 res2: com.lightbend.emoji.Emoji = 😃
 ```

-Once you have an emoji, you can ask it for codePoint (Int) or hexidecimal value:
+Once you have an emoji, you can ask it for codePoint (Int) or hexadecimal value:

 ```
 scala> res2.hex